spectralDNS/shenfun/docs/source/stokes.rst

         D.append(a0)

 Note that ``a0`` is an instance of the :class:`.TPMatrix`, and scale is an array of ndim = 3.
-The scale in indexed by the Fourier wavenumbers and scale[0, 0] represents the scale to matrix ``a0`` for wavenumbers :math:`(l, m) = (0, 0)`.
+The scale is indexed by the Fourier wavenumbers and scale[0, 0] represents the scale to matrix ``a0`` for wavenumbers :math:`(l, m) = (0, 0)`.